The minimal qualification for MPhil and PhD applicants is:

 Months of entry

-An MPhil and PhD in Applied Linguistics are offered in the Department of English and Language Studies.
-These degrees are co-ordinated by Professor Adrian Holliday, who is also Head of the Graduate School, which provides cross-institutional support and facilities for research students within an interdisciplinary community.
-In the Applied Linguistics programme there is a major emphasis on critical qualitative research into social and cultural issues in language education; but there is also interest in grammar, discourse and pragmatics.
+An MPhil and PhD in Applied Linguistics are offered in the School of Language Studies and Applied Linguistics.
+These degrees are co-ordinated by Professor Adrian Holliday, who is also Head of The Graduate School, which provides cross-institutional support and facilities for research students within an interdisciplinary community.

 Information for international students